Western-OC2-Lab/Vibration-Based-Fault-Diagnosis-with-Low-Delay/README.md

 If you find this repository useful in your research, please cite as:

-S. Aburakhia, R. Myers and A. Shami, *"A Hybrid Method for Condition Monitoring and Fault Diagnosis of Rolling Bearings With Low System Delay*," in IEEE Transactions on Instrumentation and Measurement, 2022, doi: 10.1109/TIM.2022.3198477.
+S. A. Aburakhia, R. Myers and A. Shami, "A Hybrid Method for Condition Monitoring and Fault Diagnosis of Rolling Bearings With Low System Delay," in IEEE Transactions on Instrumentation and Measurement, vol. 71, pp. 1-13, 2022, Art no. 3519913, doi: 10.1109/TIM.2022.3198477.

 ```
-@ARTICLE{9855510,
-  author={Aburakhia, Sulaiman and Myers, Ryan and Shami, Abdallah},
-  journal={IEEE Transactions on Instrumentation and Measurement},
-  title={A Hybrid Method for Condition Monitoring and Fault Diagnosis of Rolling Bearings With Low System Delay},
+@ARTICLE{9855510,  author={Aburakhia, Sulaiman A. and Myers, Ryan and Shami, Abdallah},  journal={IEEE Transactions on Instrumentation and Measurement},   title={A Hybrid Method for Condition Monitoring and Fault Diagnosis of Rolling Bearings With Low System Delay},   year={2022},  volume={71},  number={},  pages={1-13},  doi={10.1109/TIM.2022.3198477}}
-  year={2022},
-  volume={},
-  number={},
-  pages={1-1},
-  doi={10.1109/TIM.2022.3198477}}
  ```